bcaffo/regmodsbook/manuscript/11_residuals_variation_diagnostics.md

 the fitted values ({$$}\hat Y_i{/$$}).
 Often, a horiztonal reference line at 0 is drawn since (whenever an intercept is included) the residuals must sum to 0 and so will lie above and below the zero.
-Just like in our previous residual plots, one is look for any systematic patters or large outlying observations.
+Just like in our previous residual plots, one should look for any systematic patterns or large outlying observations.

 Note that this is one of many residual plots that one may be interested in performing.
 For example, one might want to look at plots of residuals by